corda/corda/docs/source/api-identity.rst

 in that transaction for which the calling node holds the certificate path, it sends this certificate path to the counterparty.

+There is a new version of confidential identities that does not store the X.509 certificate, see `Confidential identities without certificates`_.

 SwapIdentitiesFlow
 ~~~~~~~~~~~~~~~~~~
 ``SwapIdentitiesFlow`` is typically run as a subflow of another flow.
 It takes as its sole constructor argument the